rrwick/Filtlong/README.md

 ### With Illumina read reference

-When an external reference is provided, Filtlong ignores the Phred quality scores and instead judges read quality using k-mer matches to the reference (a more accurate gauge of quality).
+When an external reference is provided, Filtlong ignores the Phred quality scores and instead judges read quality using _k_-mer matches to the reference (a more accurate gauge of quality).
 FASTA input reads are allowed when a reference is provided, and if used, Filtlong will produce FASTA output.

+**NOTE**: I would only recommend using Illumina reads with Filtlong if they are _good_ Illumina reads (high depth and complete coverage).
+See the [FAQ section](#faq) for more info.

 ```
 filtlong -1 illumina_1.fastq.gz -2 illumina_2.fastq.gz --min_length 1000 --keep_percent 90 --target_bases 500000000 input.fastq.gz | gzip > output.fastq.gz